Check whether flange and web are compact or non-compact sections.

 What is the local buckling λ parameter for the flange?

-We cannot take as λr=1*sqrt(E/Fy) as for case no.1 for flanges of Rolled I-shaped sections.
+We cannot take λr=1*sqrt(E/Fy) as case no.1 for flanges of Rolled I-shaped sections.
 We will use case No .11 to get the values for λp and λr for the flange of the Built-up section.
-For the web parameters please refer to case Number 15 of Table B4.1b.
+Please refer to case Number 15 of Table B4.1b for the web parameters.

 Width to thickness ratio for the flange according to Table B4.1b.

-This is a clear copy of Case 11 for the Built-up section, where, For the Flange λp has the same value, as the first case, λp=0.38*sqrt(E/Fy), while λr=0.95*sqrt(Kc*E/Fy) which has a new factor that is called Kc.
+This is a clear copy of Case 11 for the Built-up section, where the Flange λp has the same value as the first case, λp=0.38*sqrt(E/Fy), while λr=0.95*sqrt(Kc*E/Fy), which has a new factor called Kc.

 Width to thickness ratio for built up section.